Where have I been? That is an excellent question.

 But let’s delve into a little bit of what has been going on, shall we?
 I hope to eventually write posts to catch up on everything noteworthy that has happened since I last posted, but let’s start with why I decided to cut my trip short.

 I originally went to Cambodia to find myself.
 Before I began my trip, I felt depressed and incredibly lost.
 I had a vague vision of what I wanted my life to look like, but I no longer knew if I had the ability or nerve to actually go out and take it.
 I felt like I was yet another clog in the machine that was “America” and I wanted out.
 I needed a shock to the system, I needed to experience something different, and I needed to do something more related to the career and person I wanted to be, to help me believe that I could achieve it.
-So I hoped on a flight to Phnom Penh and volunteered teaching English and working in a NGO for seventeen weeks.
+So I hoped on a flight to Phnom Penh and volunteered teaching English and working in a NGO for five months.

 And it was incredible.
 I learned a lot about myself.
 I learned how to be fiercely independent, I learned how to handle situations that were beyond my control, I learned how to surrender, I learned how to be patient, and I learned how to love and accept myself.
 Despite all my initial struggles and worries that I wasn’t going to make it, I did and I am so happy that I challenged myself in the ways that I did.